Miscellaneous

 photo source: huffingtonpost.com

-As I said, cinnamon's special properties have been appreciated since ancient times.
-In the Bible, Moses is said to have commanded the children of Israel to use oils in which cinnamon was put to anoint their bodies and thus protect them from disease.
+As I said, the special properties of cinnamon have been appreciated since ancient times.
+The Bible says that Moses commanded the children of Israel to use oils in which cinnamon had been put to anoint their bodies and thus protect them from disease.
 The antibacterial, antifungal and antiviral properties of cinnamon are now proven.
 It also has soothing and antiseptic properties.
 Cinnamon oil acts as an anti-inflammatory agent and has antimicrobial properties and can be used as a food preservative.

 the miraculous cinnamon